-- 1. Apply principles of natural resource management to analyze exploitation cases in forestry, water, minerals, and agricultural sectors, assessing their environmental impacts. - 2.
-Analyze the different types of ecosystems and biodiversity, its values and also role of professionals in protecting the environment from degradation. - 3.
-Analyze the existing environmental challenges related to pollution and its management. - 4.
-Analyze the impacts of unsustainable practices, waste management, climate change, and water conservation on environmental sustainability. - 5.
-Analyze the impact of population and human activities on environment.
+- 1. Show the importance of interdisciplinary nature of environment studies, uses and exploitation of natural resources - 2.
+Demonstrate the different types of ecosystems and biodiversity, its values and also role of professionals in protecting the environment from degradation - 3.
+Assess the existing environmental challenges related to pollution and its management - 4.
+Select suitable strategies for sustainable management of components of environmental science - 5.
+Compare the impacts of population and human activities on environment

 CO No PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2

-1 1 2 - - - - - - - - - - - -
+1 1 2

-2 1 1 - - - - - - - - - - - -
+2 1 1

-3 2 2 - - - - 1 - - - - - - -
+3 2 2 1

-4 1 - - - - - - - - - - - - -
+4 1

-5 2 - - - - - - - - - - - -
+5 2